 Metropolitan Museum Christmas Tree and Neapolitan Baroque Creche – This beautiful tree is decorated with cherubs and angels and a classic Nativity scene is arranged beneath.
 Lighting ceremonies are held each day, visit the museum website for details.
 The museum operates on a recommended admission policy, with a recommendation of $25 for adults, $17 for seniors, $12 for students, and free admission for children under 12.

 Bryant Park Winter Village and Christmas Tree – There’s a big tree next to the skating rink at Bryant Park.
 The ice skating rink here is free (there’s a charge to rent skates if you don’t have your own).
 This park also features a very nice holiday market with little shops nestled in between the park’s trees.
 Bryant Park is located behind the New York Public Library, between 40th and 42nd Streets and Fifth and Sixth Avenues.
+The 2017 Bryant Park Tree Lighting and Skate-tacular takes place December 1st at 6:00 p.m.
 Free.

 Park Avenue Memorial Trees – Fir trees along Park Avenue are lit each year in memory of those who have sacrificed their lives at war.
 This tradition began in 1946 when a group of Park Avenue families lit trees in honor of those lost in WWII.
 The Brick Church at the corner of Park Avenue and 91st Street holds a tree lighting ceremony and carol sing on the night of the first Sunday in December.
 The trees stretch along Park Avenue from 54th to 96th Streets.
 The 2017 tree lighting date has not yet been announced.
 Free.